What is Orthodontics?

 People who do not have improperly positioned teeth or even if they do, it does not, however, affect their appearance.
 If a crooked tooth does not affect the oral functions, one need not undergo this treatment.
 Moreover, this treatment is not necessary when a person has grown and developed a better jaw naturally.

-Intra-oral or inside the mouth: Tooth decay is the most common if the patient is not careful about the oral hygiene or if the treatment goes on for a length of time.
+- Intra-oral or inside the mouth: Tooth decay is the most common if the patient is not careful about oral hygiene or if the treatment goes on for a length of time.
 Decalcification can occur on the tooth after the treatment leading to small white lesions.
 People wearing braces are more prone to decalcification.

-Extra-oral or outside the mouth: It is uncommon but it includes infection from the metal nickel from the brace, or the patient might be allergic to latex, the material used in the gloves of the operator.
+- Extra-oral or outside the mouth: It is uncommon but it includes infection from the metal nickel from the brace, or the patient might be allergic to latex, the material used in the gloves of the operator.
 Temporomandibular dysfunction may also occur.

 After the orthodontic treatment is over, all crown surfaces are positioned, and dental bleaching is to be done next.
-It is because all teeth do not have the same color, particularly when the braces come off.
+It is because all teeth do not have the same colour, particularly when the braces come off.
 Especially the enamel does not have the same volume or mineralization for all its elements.
 There might be resin fragments adhered to the coating.
 After the treatment, some oral adjustments need to be done.